barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 I hope to eventually explore the two clickbait claims above.
 The primary purpose of this blog is to address them, get in touch if this interests you.

-The purpose of this post is to outline my process to explore California enrollment data starting from the raw form on the web.
-As I progress though the steps, I will write additional posts to share results and/or go into specifics on troubleshooting technical difficulties.
+This post outlines my process to explore California enrollment data starting from the raw form on the web.

 I will follow a process similar to [EliteDataScience](https://elitedatascience.com/birds-eye-view):
   - [Exploratory Analysis](#explore)